- Energy News

 - Help New Entry Grow! - New Entry is looking for qualified candidates to join our energetic team that works to create new farmers, cultivate local produce, and conserve endangered farmland.
 We are looking to fill two positions based in Lowell, MA to grow our programs: CSA and Food Access Coordinator and Assistant CSA Coordinator.
 To apply: Interested applicants may download an application and submit with a resume and cover letter.
 Please cc: email@example.com with your application materials.
 Individuals of diverse backgrounds and cultures are encouraged to apply.
 For any questions related to these positions, please email Project Director, Jennifer Hashley or Program and Finance Coordinator, Kimberley Fitch.

 - New Bedford Solar Now seeks a New Bedford-based Program Manager - Resume and cover letter due February 29, 2012 - New Bedford Solar Now is a residential program to engage and mobilize eligible New Bedford homeowners to install solar on their homes.
 This will reduce City residents’ electricity bills, increase local jobs, and improve local environmental health.
-For more information, please visit here, or contact firstname.lastname@example.org, or call 508-493-4343.
+For more information, please contact firstname.lastname@example.org, or call 508-493-4343.

 - Agricultural excavation – Grading services: We provide earth moving, drainage, land/pasture reclamation, greenhouse preparation, and rock raking services.
 Includes but not limited to orchards/equine facilities/cranberry bogs/nurseries.Chris Merrill Excavating, email@example.com, 978-897-9977.